 Apartments

 Apartment living is fairly common in areas close to downtown Austin.
-The size of apartments in Austin varies quite dramatically, but most are relatively modern.
-Apartments based in newer complexes generally come equipped with additional facilities such as security services and certain common spaces.
+The size of Austin apartments varies quite dramatically, but most are relatively modern.
+Apartments in newer complexes generally have additional facilities such as security services and certain common spaces.

 Condos

-Condos are similar to apartments, but with a greater range of communal facilities on site.
-These complexes usually come equipped with shared facilities such as gardens, swimming pools, fitness centres and laundry facilities.
+Condos are similar to apartments but with more communal facilities on site.
+These complexes usually have shared facilities such as gardens, swimming pools, fitness centres and laundry facilities.
 A major advantage of condo living over apartments or standalone family homes is that they foster a greater sense of community within the complexes.
 This makes them a great option for newcomers to the city.

 Townhouses

-Townhouses are a fairly new development in Austin, which combines the independence of single-family residences with the low-maintenance lifestyle of a condo.
-These types of developments can commonly be found in the central and eastern parts of Austin as well as the quieter suburbs of the northwest.
+Townhouses are a fairly new development in Austin.
+They combine the independence of single-family residences with the low-maintenance lifestyle of a condo.
+These types of developments can commonly be found in the central and eastern parts of Austin and the quieter suburbs of the northwest.

 Craftsman bungalows